nitinskanwar/SWC_spring2019_lessons/Lesson3_Introduction_to_Git_and_Github.md

 ```
 You can now modify and add anything you want in this project.
 When ready with your final contributions, you will be able to send your pull request.

-For example, add your create new file, say "R_intro_NewChallenge"
+For example, add your created new file, say "Python_Basics_NewChallenge"
 ```
 #create new file
 $ git add .